-If you are married or in a civil partnership, you can pass everything to your spouse or civil partner, tax free on death.
+If you are married or in a civil partnership, you can pass everything to your spouse or civil partner, tax free on death, if both are both UK domiciled (or transferor non-domiciled).
 When they die, they will be able to leave up to £650,000 tax free, which is double the nil-rate band threshold.

-Everyone gets an additional £125,000 tax free to use against the value of your home, but only if you leave it to your children or grandchildren.
-This amount is set to rise to £175,000 by 2020-21.
-This allowance can be transferred to your spouse/civil partner if it hasn’t been used up, which means that by 2020-21 a married/civil partner couple could leave their family a combined estate of up to £1 million tax free.
+Everyone gets an additional £175,000 tax free to use against the value of your home, but only if you leave it to your children or grandchildren.
+This allowance, which is frozen until April 2026) can be transferred to your spouse/civil partner if it hasn’t been used up, which means that a married/civil partner couple could leave their family a combined estate of up to £1 million tax free.

 If you are not married, but live with your partner, he or she will not be able to benefit from these tax advantages.